PHANTOM-op/hh/Ignoring-Roles-and-Channels.md

 > ![setting](http://i.imgur.com/rFtXQxu.png)

 Finally, you can disable anti-invite or anti-spam (and not the entirety of automod) in specific channels by adding `{invites}` and/or `{spam}` to the channel topic, respectively.
 This is useful if (for example) you want to allow a channel to have invites posted, but don't want automod to completely ignore the channel.

+> Note: Ignoring something _only_ applies to the automod features.
+Ignoring has no relation to commands or command usage!